opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/coverimage-woh.md

 ## Metadata

-If no metadata is passed by using the configuration key `metadata`, the default metadata is passed to the cover image service which looks like the following example:
+If no metadata is passed by using the configuration key `metadata`, the default metadata is passed to the cover image service which could look like the following example:

     <?xml version="1.0"?>
     <metadata>